timdressler/psam/README.md

 ### Usage

-It is recommended to use a dedicated Python environment (e.g. through Conda) to mitigate the risk of potential version conflicts.
+It is recommended to use a dedicated Python environment (e.g., through Conda) to mitigate the risk of potential version conflicts.

 ```
 conda create -n psam python==3.13.4